-Whether or not your device is synced to iTunes, it's possible to fix and restore your iOS passcode on iPod, iPad or iPhone.
+The good news is that no matter whether you have an iTunes backup or not, it's possible to reset your iPhone or iPad.
 Even if you've put a wrong passcode in six times and are presented with an "iPad is disabled" messages, not all is lost.

-Luckily, Apple has thought about this possibility and made a way for devices to be reset.
+That's because Apple has thought about this possibility and made a way for devices to be reset.
 The key question is have you already synced your iPad or iPhone with iTunes on your computer?
-We've written a guide for those that have and those of you who haven't.

 Apple advises the following:

 - If you've synced your iPhone, iPad or iPod with iTunes, use iTunes to erase your device and remove your passcode.